 Every choice we make, no matter how small, has an impact on what we think of ourselves.
 In turn, your life situation is a reflection of what you believe about yourself.
 When you make choices that grate upon your system of beliefs and betray the person you want to be, you’re disrespecting yourself more than anyone else.

 And then once there’s a hole in your moral dam, why not indulge in a few more immoral gratifications?
 A lie here, a betrayal there, a slippery slope.
-You’d spin bulletproof webs of justification.
-Slowly your moral compass would loosen and swing free.
-Before too long, you wouldn’t know who you are.
-It’d be so foggy and empty inside that you wouldn’t be capable of finding any truth and integrity inside yourself, let alone recognizing it in others.
-You’d begin to doubt that you’re a good person.
-You’d trust no one, especially you.
-Pretending things are fine is all that you’d have.
-So you’d cling to it.
+You spin bulletproof webs of justification.
+Your moral compass loosens and swings free.
+Before long, you don’t know who you are.
+It’s so foggy and empty inside.
+You begin to doubt that you’re a good person.
+You trust no one, especially you.
+Pretending things are fine is all you have.
+So you cling to it.

-Maybe all these decisions felt right and perfect in the moment.
+All your decisions felt right and perfect in the moment.
 And you remember why you made them.
-But now, deep down inside you know it’s all wrong.
+But now, deep down, you know it’s all wrong.
 You’re dying, you’re suffocating, you hate yourself.
-And what’s scarier is, you haven’t a clue how to fix it.

-And, when faced with temptation, be selfish.
-Think of yourself first.
-Can you live and love the person who gives in?
-Will it be worth it?
+And, when faced with temptation, I try to be selfish.
+I think of myself first.
+Can I live and love the person who gives in?
+Can you?